mayrasolorio/BestRepoEver/README.md

 If the capacitance sensor does not detect capacitance on the board, then a beep with no light will play and you have lost.
 You can restart after a bit by moving the switch.
 The game's objective is simple: Try to guess where the next LED region will light up, and don't lift your finger from there.

+## Contact Information
+For questions about any of the above, or the code, you can email me at mayrasolorio03@gmail.com